kgtechcrew/Q1/README.md

 2. Unpack the downloaded file to a document root folder.

 ## Rest API
 API Authentication - The API is authenticated using basicAuth & CORS.
-Any requests from non-registered origins and without a valid credentials will be rejected.
+Any requests from non-registered origins and without valid credentials will be rejected.

-### Prereqisites
+### Prerequisites

 1. NodeJS ~12.9.1